- Fastly Status

 |Cache||receives a response from your origin, just before that response is (potentially) cached||

 Where to go for more information

-The Varnish Cache documentation on variables provides a complete list of variables you can use to craft conditions.
+The Varnish Cache documentation provides a complete list of variables you can use to craft conditions.
 Keep in mind, however, some of the variables Varnish allows may not be available or may have no meaning in the context of Fastly services.
 For more information, see our Guide to VCL.Back to Top